unsubject/prompt_library/transcript_summarization_prompt_template.md

 - Example shape: “X has become Y because Z, which creates risks/opportunities A and B.”

 3. Map the structure
-- Identify 4–7 main blocks in the transcript (e.g. definitions, history, mechanisms, case studies, implications, caveats).
+- Identify the main blocks in the transcript (e.g. definitions, history, mechanisms, case studies, implications, caveats).
 - You may reorder these blocks for clarity if the transcript jumps around.

 4. Extract only argument‑bearing material